ssvjugg/NFAUnreachableStatesAndMinimizingOfDFA/README.md

  \- G 0|G 1|G e|H
   f H
 ---
 *In the file, each state should be on a separate line with its transitions as in the example.
 It is also desirable that the first state be the initial one.
-Also "-" means that state is not final, "f" means final.*
+Also, "-" means that state is not final, "f" means final.*